 Suppose now $k\leq 8$.
 By Theorem~\ref{ref:irreducibility}, we have $H(1)\geq 4$.
-As $k\leq 8$ this implies that $H = (1, 4, 3)$ and we conclude it is negligible by a direct computation of dimension of this locus, which is $\gr(3, 10) = 21$, see~\cite[Proposition~3.3]{ccvv} for details.
-So for $k\leq 8$ and any $n$ the dimension of the Hilbert scheme is the expected one.
-Another direct computation shows that $(1, n, 3)$ for $n\geq 5$ has dimension higher than excepted, see Example~\ref{ex:taugeq3} below.
+As $k\leq 8$ this implies that $H = (1, 4, 3)$ and we conclude it is negligible by direct computation of the dimension of this locus, which is $\dim \Gr(3, 10) = 21$.
+So, for $k\leq 8$ and any $n$ the dimension of the Hilbert scheme is the expected one.
+The stratum of $(1, n, 3)$ for $n\geq 5$ has dimension higher than excepted, see Example~\ref{ex:taugeq3} below.
 This concludes the part $\tau\geq 3$.

 We assume $\tau\leq 2$ and $k$ arbitrary.
 We first discard several classes of Hilbert functions.
 If $H(3) = 0$ then $H(2) \leq 2$ since $\tau \leq 2$, a contradiction with the above.
 If $H(3) = 1$ then Corollary~\ref{ref:H3eq1negligible:cor} shows that $H$ is negligible.
 If $H = (1, n, 3, 2)$ for some $n$, then Proposition~\ref{ref:1m32new:prop} concludes.